TileDB-Inc/TileDB-R/README.md

 ## Quickstart

-TileDB needs to be installed first (from a package or from source) for the TileDB-R package to build and link correctly:
+TileDB needs to be installed first (from a package or from source) for the TileDB R package to build and link correctly:

     > install.packages("remotes")
     > library(remotes)